 The survival benefit for these drugs has been seen regardless of whether men have previously received chemotherapy.

-Both abiraterone and apalutamide have also been shown to increase the survival of men with metastatic castrate-sensitive prostate cancer when added to standard hormone therapy.
+Abiraterone, apalutamide, and enzalutamide have been shown to improve the survival of men with metastatic castrate-sensitive prostate cancer when added to standard hormone therapy.